nik-hed/TAPO_api_p115_pythonplot/README.md

 # TAPO_api_p115_pythonplot
-Uses TAPO API to get monthly energy usage from all devices into one plot.From today to 6 months back.
+Uses TAPO API to get monthly energy usage from all devices into one plot, from today to 6 months back.

 Creates the following plot: